ArduPilot/AP_Cloud/README.md

  - log files on-disk must be at least 1 minute old before it will try scanning them.( incase its a in-progress upload)
  - if will re-scan files if their mtime ondisk is newer than the last scan, ie its changed since it was scanned.
  - it regularly (every few seconds) also 'ping's each of the hosts for their Online/offline status, and reportsthat into the frontpage.(see screenshot 1)
+ - it tries to do an outbound ssh/rsync connection from the AP_Cloud server to the IP address of each online drone, and copy all its logs off of it. [this sort of setup will work if your AP_Cloud install is on the same LAN as your drones, or can otherwise ping them when they are turned on... eg vpn or zerotier].
+ - gettinglogs over http, click link, downloaded. [if you have run the command to enable it above , as its insecure for the moment]

+ What doesn't?
+ there's no security.
+ logs once on this server should be considered public right now.

 Prerequisites to use this:
  - AP_Cloud runs on Linux only right now, sorry.